 Step 2: Extend

-Step 3: Add water & massage
+Step 3: Add water & emulsify

-Moisten the skin with lukewarm water.
-If youโ€™re using an oil-to-milk formula like Isdinceutics Essential Cleansing, massage the oil into a soothing emulsion.ย
+Wet your face with lukewarm water.
+If youβre using an oil-to-milk formula likeΒ Isdinceutics Essential Cleansing,Β massage the oil until it turns into a light, milky textureβthatβs the emulsion in action!

 Step 4: Rinse & reveal